 I am often asked what I would choose between the Dremel 395 vs Dremel 3000.
 Both Dremel tools have their advantages and disadvantages.
-As you look for a better tool, list down your expectations and compare them with their features.
-I have used them, and my preferences may not be favorable to you.
-They are compatible with many accessories, and they are lightweight.
-A detailed comparison is what I am giving you right below.
+If you are looking for a better tool, list your expectations and compare them to the features.
+I have used both tools and my preferences may not be yours.
+They are compatible with many accessories and they are lightweight.
+I’ll give you a detailed comparison right below.

-It is compatible with multiple accessories such as abrasive wheels, drill bits, polishers, cutters, and cutting wheels.
-They differ in shapes, and that allows them to tackle a wide range of projects.
+It is compatible with multiple accessories such as abrasive wheels, drill bits, polishers, cutters, and wheels.
+They differ in shape, allowing them to tackle various projects.

 Familiarise yourself with the accessories before you start operating the tool.
 Multiple uses of the Dremel tool allow you to figure out that you do not buy a different tool that offers the same functions the Dremel 305 offers.
 The advantage of high speed lies in the ease of use.
 There is no need to apply more pressure.

 It completes the task in minutes.
 When carving, the Dremel tool shapes removes and cuts wood, metal, and plastic.
-Even if you are not into the woodwork, there are times you have to cut a corner, sharpen tools and unwanted sharp edges.
+Even if you are not into the woodwork, you sometimes have to cut a corner and sharpen tools and unwanted sharp edges.

 Keep the tool sharp for better performance and follow instructions for easy maintenance and repair of the Dremel tool.
 Instructions help you master the accessories when changing.
 The Dremel tool has an ergonomic design that gives you control.
 It comes with an excellent balance.